bimdata/javascript-api-client/docs/BcfApi.md

 <a name="getDocumentReference"></a>
 # **getDocumentReference**
-> DocumentReference getDocumentReference(topicsPk, projectsPk, id, )
+> DocumentReference getDocumentReference(id, projectsPk, topicsPk, )